 A woman with long, wavy hair wearing large sunglasses and a black top, standing outdoors with a wooden background.

 Hi, I’m Carie.
-I write for myself, and others, about navigating these times.
+I write daily posts about navigating these times.

 To the man who will never see this blog post